zio/zio-metrics-connectors/docs/metrics/zmx-metric-reference.md

 output type of the effect.
 Practically this means that a `MetricAspect[Any]` can be applied to any effect while a `MetricAspect[Double]` can only be applied to effects producing a `Double`.

-Finally, each metric understands a certain data type it can observe to manipulate it´s state.
+Finally, each metric understands a certain data type it can observe to manipulate its state.
 Counters, Gauges, Histograms and Summaries all understand `Double` values while a Set understands `String` values.